DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/startup-config.rst

 To automatically run commands at start up, a new file can be created called `mySetup.h` to contain these commands.

+.. todo:: MEDIUM - Explain how this can be be done using EX-Installer

+.. todo:: MEDIUM - Include example of automatically powering up the track

 Make sure you are running the Arduino IDE